Behavioral Pain Management Research

 Students, residents and fellows receive training in implementing large funded research studies, scientific writing, conducting critical reviews of the literature, statistical analysis, presentation skills and grant preparation.
 Residents and fellows also receive training in behavioral pain management therapies including biofeedback and cognitive-behavioral therapy.

-Research projects are multidisciplinary, and lab members collaborate closely with investigators in the Division of Rheumatology, Division of Pain Management, Headache Center, and Division of Sports Medicine.
+Research projects are multidisciplinary and lab members collaborate closely with investigators in the Divisions of Rheumatology, Pain Management, Sports Medicine and the Headache Center.